chnihy/imdb_artwork_app/README.md

 # IMDB API Flask App

-A (very) minimal IMDB API App that simply returns a full resolution poster for any show in IMDB's database.
+A (very) minimal IMDB API App that returns a full resolution poster for any show in IMDB's database.

 <img src="/static/preview.png" alt="preview">